acipo1096/song-requests/README.md

+# Song Requests Mobile App

-# A mobile-friendly app that allows me to take song requests in real time.
+A mobile-friendly app that allows me to take song requests in real time.

-## More info coming soon!
+**More info coming soon!**

+*Coded using the MERN stack*